 I look at freezing my eggs as essentially freezing time.
-So if in 5 years, I’m in a situation in life where I am with someone long term and we want to have children, I can try to get pregnant naturally of course, but I can also have my “younger” eggs that I’ve frozen at this time in my life.
+So if in 5 years, I’m in a situation in life where I am ready to have children but am unable to get pregnant naturally, I can try using my “younger” eggs that I’ve frozen at this time in my life.

 Why is freezing your eggs important?

-So when we’re born, we have as many as 1,000,000 eggs.
+So when we’re born, we have as many as 1,000,000-2,000,000 eggs.
 Then, once we hit puberty that number can go to around 300,000 eggs.
 And from there, each month we gradually lose eggs.
-The graph below gives you a sense of how likely it is to actually get pregnant as we age.
+The graph below gives you a sense of how likely it is to actually get pregnant as we age – for a “healthy” woman.

 The first step that you take when going into the CCRM office in Lone Tree, Colorado, is you get a consultation with the doctor.
 I happen to be seeing Dr. William Schoolcraft who is actually a founder of CCRM!
-I’m definitely in good hands!
 Here, the doctor will talk to you about your options, what to expect in the process, and make sure this is the path you want to go down.

 I had the option to think about it but I know this is what I want so I chose to get my ultrasound and lab work done during this same visit.

 The CCRM location in Lone Tree is really large; however, the systems they’ve got in place there don’t make you feel aimless.
-I felt so taken care of which, for me, is so important when choosing a doctor who is going to be a part of such a personal part of my journey!
-Once you check in and see the doctor, you are “assigned” a nurse who will be your main point of contact.
+I felt so taken care of which, for me, is so important when choosing a doctor who is going to be a part of such a personal part of my journey.
+Once you check in and see the doctor, you are assigned a primary nurse who will be your main point of contact.
 This nurse will walk you through the whole process again except in more detail.
 She’ll let you know exactly what is coming up for you.
-Plus it’s her chance to ask you some questions about your medical history, your cycle, and all of that.
-A medical first date to get to know some basics. 🙂
+Plus it’s her chance to ask you some questions about your medical history and your cycle.
+A medical first date, if you will, to get to know some basics.

 After you see the nurse, you’re then either taken to do blood work or get an ultrasound done.